mallocator/gulp-international/readme.md

  * Warn about unused translation strings
  * Make translations available as environment variables in jade/js/coffeescript/etc. (although you can already replace strings anywhere)
  * Support streams... although that seems like a pain to implement
+ * Support printing of token trees if they are nested (as a json object that can e.g. be parsed by another script)